detasar/imp_CPF_001/README.md

 # Fairness‐Aware Conformal Prediction Experiments

-This repository accompanies the experiments described in the paper *Enhancing Fairness in AI Systems for Banking Applications: A Conformal Prediction Perspective*.
+This repository accompanies the experiments described in the paper *Enhancing Fairness in Artificial Intelligence Systems for Banking Applications: A Conformal Prediction Perspective*.
 It contains code to reproduce the analysis presented in the empirical section of the paper, along with brief interpretations of the resulting fairness and performance metrics.